Manisa Celal Bayar University: Downtown Manisa campus

-Manisa is only 18 miles (30 km) to third biggest city of Turkey, Izmir.
-Once a home for the sons of the Sultans of Ottoman Empire the historical and natural beauty of the city has always been attractive to the people.

 Landmarks

 The Museum of Medicine History

 It was constructed for Hafsa Sultan, the mother of Suleiman the Magnificent, in 1539.
 It served as a hospital until the Turkish Republic was founded.
 It also served as an asylum after the 1850s.

 It was restored from time to time during the Republican era.
 Later in 1994, it was left to Celal Bayar University and reopened as a Health Museum in 2013.

 Mevlevihane

 Mevlevihane was constructed in 1368–1369, by the architect Osmanoğlu Emetullah on an order by Sarunhanoğlu İshak Bey.
 During the Ottoman Empire it was restored three times, in 1664–1665, in 1681 and in 1693–1694.

 In 1960, it was restored again; however, it became a ruin after a short time.
 It was lastly restored by Celal Bayar University in 1999–2001.
 Mevlevihane turned into a museum in 2005.

 Organization

 Ahmet Ataç became the seventh president on July 29, 2019.
 President Ataç has three vice presidents and three advisers.